Nola parvitis: Taxonomy

 This species was first described by George Howes in 1917 and was originally named Adeixis parvitis.
 In 1927 Alfred Philpott placed this species in the genus Celama.
+George Hudson discussed and illustrated this species under this name in his 1928 book The butterflies and moths of New Zealand.
+John S. Dugdale also discussed this species under this name in 1988.
 In 2010 this species was listed under the genus Nola in the New Zealand Inventory of Biodiversity.
+The male holotype specimen was collected at Harbour Cone, Broad Bay in Dunedin by Charles E. Clarke and is held at the Auckland War Memorial Museum.